Apricot Jam Tart + Canned Jam

-This apricot tart is the glory of all that is apricot–deeply fruity, tart, and yes, sunny, especially when its made with homemade preserves.
-I love the crust too, with the zing of lemon zest and a great short texture.
+This apricot tart is the glory of all that is fresh apricots: deeply fruity, tart, and yes, sunny, especially when its made with homemade preserves.
+The crust is excellent with the zing of lemon zest and a great short texture.

 Apricot Jam Tart slice, Maureen Abood